cozy/cozy.github.io/src/tutorials/data/queries.md

 ## Basic concepts

 The database used in Cozy to store and manipulate data is [CouchDB](https://docs.couchdb.org/en/2.3.1/).
-This is a document-oriented NoSQL database, which means that data is represented as key-values JSON documents.
+This is a document-oriented NoSQL database, which means that data is represented as key-value JSON documents.

 A basic CouchDB document looks like this: